masoudmodabber/commons-protocol/docs/domain.md

 Value is discovered through negotiation rather than assigned by the protocol.

+The protocol records value.

+It never determines it.

 The same work may have different values:

 * At different times.